curtisalexander/convertSAStoCSV/README.md

 # convertSAStoCSV
-Uses SAS Enterprise Guide automation to convert between SAS binary (sas7bdat) and CSV formats.
+Uses SAS Enterprise Guide automation to convert between SAS binary (sas7bdat) and CSV formats

 ## Features
 * Either import from CSV to SAS or export from SAS to CSV